HedFan/Mini-games-on-canvas/README.md

-# Mini-game-on-canvas
+# Mini-games-on-canvas
-This repository has one simple game (like DXBall or Arkanoid) on canvas with VueJS.
+This repository has two simple games.
+First game is like DXBall or Arkanoid, second game is tennis.
+All this games create on canvas with VueJS.

+You can see on [this link] (https://hedfan.github.io/Mini-game-on-canvas/)